mberasategi/MSGW/_docs/intro/slides/intro.md

 ### Assignment 1.
 Reading

-Read [_The Problem with Digital "Natives"_ by Russell Potter](https://web.archive.org/web/20150611080302/https://medium.com/media-history/the-problem-with-digital-natives-bec3cc91c275) and go to [_Digital Natives, Digital Immigrants_ by Marc Prensky](https://www.marcprensky.com/writing/Prensky%20-%20Digital%20Natives,%20Digital%20Immigrants%20-%20Part1.pdf) to get further background on the "digital immigrant" and "digital native" concepts.
+Read _The myths of the digital native and the multitasker_ by Kirschner and De Bruyckere to understand the term "digital native" and their relationship with multitasking.

-Once you read and understood the texts, answer the following questions.
+Once you read and understood the text, answer the following questions.
 We will discuss them in our next class.

 ##